Hot flashes. Vaginal dryness. Menopause belly. Can’t we get a break?

 To help with quality sleep, aim to avoid screens for a good hour before bed and keep your room cool with plenty of fresh air.

 There are great free meditation podcasts to help you fall asleep if that is where you struggle.

-And if none of that works, talk to your doctor about medications that might be useful for you right now.
+And if none of that works, talk to your health practitioner about medications or herbal remedies that might be useful for you right now.

 More hormone talk here!